zack-bitcoin/amoveo/docs/basics/scam_immunity.md

 Finance, also known as "risk management", is a system of tools for minimizing the odds of losing money.
 Finance is a zero-sum game.
 For one person to win, someone else needs to lose.

-So, if anyone claims that they have a financial tool that generates value, they are a scammer.
+So, if anyone tries to sell you a financial tool that generates value or earns profit, it is a scam.
-If anyone claims that you can use their financial tool to earn a profit, they are a scammer.

 The most basic financial tool is called a "derivative".
 That is where 2 people lock money into a contract, and after a period of time the money in that contract is distributed back to the 2 participants, and the amount of money that each receives is based on some public information, like the price of Tesla shares, for example.
 This allows one of the participants to hold extra Tesla risk, and the other to hold less Tesla risk.

 The only secure way to participate in derivatives contracts is using a market with single price batches.
 That means that everyone who makes a trade during a certain period of time, a 5 minute period of time for example, they are all trading at the same price.
 This was famously discovered by John Nash when he designed the second price auction.

-If anyone claims to have secure stablecoins, but there is no market with single price batches, then you can know that they are a scammer and their stablecoin does not work.
+If anyone claims to have secure stablecoins, but there is no market with single price batches, then you can know that it is a scam their stablecoin does not work.

 Economics
 ======